mcjoules/html-learning/README.md

   <a href="class-name">Topic</a>
   ```

-**Things I struggle with:** understanding markdown syntax, working between md syntax and html [what work and what doesn't work], discovering the affects and relation of md syntax and html, keeping codes tidy and well structured.
+**Things I struggle with:** understanding markdown syntax, markdown spacing and line break, working between md syntax and html [what work and what doesn't work], discovering the affects and relation of md syntax and html, keeping codes tidy and well structured.